jtcaovan/github-user-search/README.md

 # Github DevFinder

-Built with React/Redux, styled with SASS
+Built with React, styled with SASS